mlafleur/mlafleur.github.io/_posts/2013-10-17-seting-up-settings.md

 ---
-Title: Seting Up Settings
+title: Seting Up Settings
-Excerpt: "Windows 8.1 introduces a new control for XAML, the SettingsFlyout.
+excerpt: "Windows 8.1 introduces a new control for XAML, the SettingsFlyout.
 Most examples on using this new control assume you're defining your Settings at the page level.
 Here we outline a model for doing this scoped to the Application leveraging SettingsFlyout , User Controls in C# /XAML.
 It is incredibly easy to implement. "
-Tags:
+tags:
   - Controls
   - Windows
 ---